satishkumarl2002/StrongARM-Latch-based-Analog-Comparator/README.md

 output data during precharge phase of the strongArm latch.

 # The StrongARM Latch:
-The latch consists of 5 NMOS and 5 PMOS transistors.
+The StrongARM latch topology finds wide usage as a sense amplifier, a comparator, or simply a robust latch with high sensitivity.The latch consists of 5 NMOS and 5 PMOS transistors.
 Transistor M1 and M2 form the input differential pair, transistor M3-M6 form the cross coupled inverters, S1-S4 are the charging transistors and M7 is the tail current transistor.
 Operation of the latch consists of three phases, Reset, Amplification, and Regeneration.

 During the reset phase, input clock is low which turns of the tail current transistor M7 and the input differential pair is disconnected.
 Nodes P,Q,X,Y charge to Vdd through the charging transistors which are on when clock is low.
 The entire circuit draws no current during reset phase.